 A valuable resource indeed.
 All this data means that the registry is on the brink of having enough data to start conducting survivorship analysis, as well as providing risk-adjusted outcome information.
 That’s nothing to shake a stick at, and they’re not done.

 “As the AJRR continues to expand, so will our capabilities as an organization,” said Dr. Berry.
 “The fact that we can now collect all three levels of data elements will create data analysis opportunities that weren’t possible before.”
 He continued, “AJRR will keep progressing to further advance orthopedic care.”

-How CODE can help
+How CODE can help with data submission

 Do you submit data to AJRR?
 The benefits of submitting data to the National Registry are numerous.
 First, it aligns with several Centers for Medicare & Medicaid Services (CMS) quality initiatives, as well as with federal quality initiatives like Comprehensive Care for Joint Replacement (CJR).
 And, when you submit your data to AJRR, you’ll also have data to make informed decisions to cut costs and most importantly, improve patient care and reduce readmissions.